mistodon/pygame_tutorial/tutorials/part1.md

 2. We aren’t duplicating the `bird_velocity = 0` code anymore.
 Before, we included it in two separate `if` statements.
 That’s not *inherently* bad?
 But repeating code in multiple places makes it harder to change later.
 You have to remember to change it in *every* place.
 Not only that, but I could have easily forgotten to put it in one of those two branches, and confuse myself later when the velocity only *sometimes* resets.

 Don’t worry too much about this part though.
 I’m explaining my own thought process, but I cannot stress enough: either approach works and neither is wrong.
 Pick the one that’s easiest for you unless you find a good reason to change.

+And you can (and should!) just copy-paste the working code and move on if this isn’t making sense.
+It’s better to spend time learning and making interesting stuff, than getting hung up on minor implementation details.